Learn the basics of Theory of Constraints, its origin, the 5 steps, and practical application to your work

 In a business process or a manufacturing assembly line, identifying what is the weakest link (constraint) and focusing on improving it will help elevate the overall performance of the business and increase its throughput.

 TOC came about when Dr. Eliyahu Goldratt wrote his book “The Goal” where he introduced the idea of focusing on increasing profit, not on reducing cost.
 Companies have since benefited from adapting this concept into their business processes.

 In project management, TOC is continuously applied to identify and address or eliminate all constraints that limit performance.

 While both TOC and lean ultimately improve the processes of organizations to the benefit of customers, lean thinking is more about eliminating waste while TOC is more about eliminating constraints.

-Utilize a powerful tool that is tried and tested by industry leaders for identifying and correcting bottlenecks in manufacturing and constraints in business processes. iAuditor by SafetyCulture can help you in applying the Theory of Constraints methodology and use existing data to determine which steps in your processes you need to focus on improving in order to increase your organization's profitability.
+Utilize a powerful tool that is tried and tested by industry leaders for identifying, correcting, and analyzing bottlenecks in manufacturing and constraints in business processes. iAuditor by SafetyCulture can help you in applying the Theory of Constraints methodology and use existing data to determine which steps in your processes you need to focus on improving in order to increase your organization's profitability.